udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 2)  Provide a reference implementation of UDAP protocol, and deploy a permissionless asset blockchain so that app vendors can catch the express train of decentralized computing and decentralized storage without changing the existing application architecture.
 We abstract the most central part of decentralized computing, decentralized storage technology and decentralized messaging mechanism into a concise and effective API.
 Considering that the decentralized computing and storage technologies are still in an immature phase and are in a period of rapid growth, we believe such technology platforms will bring tremendous value to third-party application developers.

-3) Provide a Universal Asset Wallet(UAW) for end-users.
+3) Implement a Universal Asset Wallet(UAW) for end-users.
 The UAW will capture the most useful interaction patterns with assets that allows users to store, copy, transfer, sell/buy, and trade a variety of assets deposit from third party applications in one place.
 Such a design for third-party application development, in fact, is a very favorable news, because the third-party platforms can focus on the current core business logic without having to figure out how to build their own assets blockchain and user Interaction.

 4) Provide Asset Blockchain as a Service (ABaaS) so that organizations can easily create their own private or consortium asset chains that can connect to the UDAP public chain for value exchange.

-5) Provide a global C2C marketplace to enable asset trading and exchange without intermediaries.
+5) Build a global C2C marketplace to enable asset trading and exchange without intermediaries.

-6) Support business to transform to token economy as a technology enabler thorough
+6) Support business to transform to token economy as a technology enabler through
  - a highly scalable architecture that allows for linear scalability and supports thousands of applications and near one-second response with finality, with a total throughput of 10k~100k TPS.
- - an end-to-end privacy protection to applications that may handle highly sensitive asset information for their customers.
+ - an end-to-end privacy protection mechanism that may handle highly sensitive asset information for their customers.
+ - a unique security model to reduce attack surface.
+ - a multi-chain architecture with inter-blockchain communication support that bridges permissioned blockchains and public blockchains.

 ![](media/image1.png)